Resistance of Conductor-

 - The resistance of a conductor is said to be one ohm if a current of 1 A flows through it when a potential difference of 1 V is applied across its ends.

-Factors Affecting The Resistance-
+Factors Affecting Resistance-

 The resistance of a conductor depends upon the following factors-